deutschebank/fluxnova-docs-manual/content/update/patch-level.md

 Besides Docker runtime versions < 20.10.0, alternative docker runtimes like containerd.io are also affected by this.
 Read more about it in the [Alpine 3.14 Release Notes](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.14.0#faccessat2).

-If you have extended the Camunda docker images yourself, please read the release notes of Alpine 3.14 and 3.15 carefully:
+If you have extended the Flowave docker images yourself, please read the release notes of Alpine 3.14 and 3.15 carefully:

 * https://alpinelinux.org/posts/Alpine-3.14.0-released.html
 * https://alpinelinux.org/posts/Alpine-3.15.0-released.html

 ### XLTS for AngularJS

 These patches replace the AngularJS libraries with XLTS for AngularJS.
 Where AngularJS was licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
-By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
+By downloading and using Flowave with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
 Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.

 ## 7.18.1 to 7.18.2 / 7.17.7 to 7.17.8